fmatthew5876/stdcxx-literal/proposal/draft.md

 ```

 This has a lot of problems.
 First, it requires `using namespace std::literals` everywhere which is cumbersome at best and not
-allowed in header files global scope.
+viable at all for global scope in header files.

 This solution requires us to remember to write the `sv` suffix on every string literal we pass to our logger.
 Any large code
-base writing a logger in this way must train their entire org to do this correctly.
+base using a logger in this way must train their entire org to do this correctly.
 We can all predict with certainty that this
-will be a constant source of bugs as programmers will as a rule forget to add the `sv` suffix.
+will be a constant source of bugs as programmers will, as a rule, forget to add the `sv` suffix.
 The `sv` suffix could be enforced
-by adding overloads disable `const char (&)[N]` at compile time, and I would argue anyone going for this approach must do that.
+by adding overloads disable `const char (&)[N]` at compile time, and I would argue anyone going for this approach *must* do that.
-But then we lose the ability to log character arrays and still have to pay the syntatic overhead of adding this useless suffix
+But then we lose the ability to log character arrays and still have to pay the syntatic overhead of adding this useless `sv` suffix
-everywhere just to work around language limitations.
+everywhere just to work around language limitations which could be fixed.

 The author is vehemently against these types of approaches for the above reasons.
 We should improve string literals at the
 language level to empower developers to write more efficient and safer libraries.